sonologic/owncloud-atasks/README.md

 - provide task lists compatible with a GTD workflow
 - better integration with task apps on android
 - less bugs
+- dynamic view in web app, periodic sync so that changes from other interfaces are reflected in web session

 Currently, the code is in a very preliminary state.